Weather

 Portugal emerges from its long winter slumber in March, particularly Easter (the first major school vacation period) looming on the horizon.
 That said, it's still a very peaceful month to visit, with room rates remaining comparatively low (there are some great deals to be had on this front), flights costing a fraction of what they would in summer, and few travelers at hotspots across the country.
 The roads are quieter, too, making driving a less stressful experience.

-The coastal resorts (in the Algarve, for instance) are starting to open for the season, though you’ll find attractions and restaurants are still closed until April.
-You might get lucky in March, with sunny days just right for exploring, but be prepared for the unpredictable – the weather can still change at the drop of the hat and waterproofs and/or an umbrella are an essential kit.
+The coastal resorts (in the Algarve, for instance) are starting to open for the season, though you'll find attractions and restaurants are still closed until April.
+You might get lucky in March, with sunny days just right for exploring, but be prepared for the unpredictable—the weather can still change at the drop of a hat, and waterproofs and/or an umbrella are essential.

 Chat with a local specialist who can help organize your trip.